Celestial Atlas

 Discovered (Jan 18, 1874) by

-Based on recessional velocity of 1910 km/sec, about 85 million light years away.
-Given that and apparent size of 1.3 by 0.7 arcmins, about 30 thousand light years in diameter.
+Based on a recessional velocity of 1910 km/sec, NGC 2350 is about 90 million light years away.
+Given that and its apparent size of 1.3 by 0.7 arcmins, it is about 35 thousand light years across.

 Above, a 2.4 arcmin wide closeup of NGC 2350